Tantre Farm CSA Newsletter

-DAIKON RADISHES: These Daikons will be in a mixed net bag with beets & watermelon radish; the 2 varieties of Daikons are Alpine (the smooth, attractive roots are white with green shoulders; looks like an overgrown green carrot, but with a slightly mild radish taste; crunchy and sweet texture; good macrobiotic root that is good for the gut) and K-N Bravo (looks like an overgrown carrot with beautiful, lavender-purple color; good, sweet, eating quality).
+DAIKON RADISHES: These Daikons will be in a mixed net bag with watermelon radish; the 2 varieties of Daikons are Alpine (the smooth, attractive roots are large and white with green shoulders; looks like an overgrown green carrot, but with a slightly mild radish taste; crunchy and sweet texture; good macrobiotic root that is good for the gut) and K-N Bravo (looks like an overgrown carrot with beautiful, lavender-purple color; good, sweet, eating quality).

 -How to store: not as hardy as you may think, so store wrapped in plastic to keep them crisp for up to 2 weeks

 WATERMELON RADISH: This radish variety will be in a mixed net bag with Daikons; this heirloom Chinese variety is a large, 2-4”, round radishes with unique dark magenta/pink flesh and light green/white skin along with a sweet, delicious taste and will be bagged with the daikon radishes and the parsnips.